fayasPA/skateZstore-Ecommerce/README.md

 # skateZstore-Ecommerce

 ## INTRO

 This is an Ecommerce Project of skateboard products.
-I have included an admin page on top of the website inorder to add new products and product offers and stocks.
 I have build the front end using bootstrap,html,css,js.
 I have build the back end using django's Framework.
 I have incorporated Postgresql as database for user and product information.
 Also i have hosted this website in AWS using cloudflare by purchasing domain from freenom.com
+### Major Functions of the app
+Admin page in which the admin can add new products as well as edit user info add coupons and offers.
+Sales Chart using Chartjs and sales report in the admin side.
+OTP validation for users using Twilio.
+Homepage
+Products page along with single product page.
+Cart page and check out page and order page.
+Payment gateways such as paypal and Razorpay.

-## Pre-requesites:
+## Pre-requesites

 - Python 3.8
 - pip3
 - postgreSQL 12